Unlocking the Door: Keys to Using a Sensory Path for the Best Results

 The Sensory Paths in schools are innovative tools designed to enrich the learning environment by combining a fun brain break with specific sensory-targeted movements.
 The Sensory Path uses research-based evidence, as each path is carefully planned.

-Adorned with vibrant colors and engaging school-friendly themes, The Sensory Path invites students to hop, stretch, balance, and push as they navigate through movements designed to stimulate and engage the internal sensory systems.
+Adorned with vibrant colors and engaging school-friendly themes, The Sensory Path invites students to hop, stretch, balance, and push as they navigate through movements designed to stimulate and engage the internal sensory systems.Â

 A Sensory Path embraces the idea that cognitive development is closely tied to providing proper sensory development through physical movement.
-Sensory Paths offer an engaging platform for students to activate the communication between their bodies and minds, paving the way for enhanced concentration, memory retention, and overall academic performance.
+Sensory Paths for schools offer an engaging platform for students to activate the communication between their bodies and minds, paving the way for enhanced concentration, memory retention, and overall academic performance.
 Incorporating The Sensory Path into the school’s architecture of inclusivity sends a powerful message: every student’s learning preferences and needs are acknowledged and valued.

 Where should schools place The Sensory Path to make the most significant impact?